mariesarabia/Project-2-Instanews/README.md

 * Implementing automation tasks such as uglification, watch and browser-sync.

-* Structure Sass files and implement Sass techniques.
+* How to structure Sass files and implement Sass techniques.